HaiderIII/Physical-Design-/physical_design_questions_answers.md

 # Junior Physical Design Interview Q&A

-A comprehensive reference for **junior-level physical design interviews**, with 28 questions, answers, and numeric examples.
+Comprehensive reference for **junior-level physical design interviews**, covering all major steps of Physical Design, with answers and numeric examples.

 ---